How You Can Help

 Volunteer your time.
 Conservation commissions are run by volunteers.
 If you are interested in the study and protection of natural resources or would like to help with your town or city's land management responsibilities, attend a meeting of your commission or contact the chair to find out where your interest and talents would be most useful.
 Even if there are not open positions on the commission you may be able to be helpful as a member of a committee or as a volunteer for special events.

 Invest in your local community!
 Donations to conservation commissions DO qualify for tax deductions.
 A yearly donation to the conservation commission makes a perfect Earth Day activity.
 Mail a donation to your local conservation commission.
-Click here for a list of New Hampshire Conservation Commission Mailing Addresses.
+Your town website should have contact information and a mailing address.

 Consider land conservation.
-If you own land you may be interested to permanently protect it from future development.
+If you own land and you are interested in protecting the wildlife and water and natural areas, consider permanently protecting it from future development with a conservation easement or donation.
 Conservation commissions often work to place conservation easements on land with significant natural resources, and they often accept gifts of land for conservation purposes.

 Stay informed on environmental issues in both state and local legislation and cast your vote FOR important local conservation initiatives.